natscott1738/alx-low_level_programming/0x0B-malloc_free/README.md

-this directory contains malloc concept
+this is the malloc directory